|

 Relating to reality

-The map designer should not be forcing a network to follow those abstract rules but should look for clues on the ground to show the individuality of region being depicted.
-London has a coke-bottle shaped circle line that defines the shape of the west end and city; Europe has the Rhone Valley with its distinctive arrow shape with the point at Frankfurt; Manhattan has its own distinctive tilt; there's a tilted parallelogram that links Liverpool and Manchester together; there's the axis of a major thoroughfare, river or coastline - these are the shapes and angles that help the user identify with a map.
+The map designer should not be forcing a network to follow those abstract rules but should look for clues on the ground to show the individuality of the region being depicted.
+London has a coke-bottle shaped circle line that defines the shape of the west end and city; Europe has the Rhine Valley with its distinctive arrow shape with the east facing point at Mainz; Manhattan has its own distinctive tilt; there's a tilted parallelogram that links Liverpool and Manchester together; there's the axis of a major thoroughfare, river or coastline - these are the shapes and angles that help the user identify with a map.
 Yes, complex areas need opening out, long station names have to be coped with, but geography is always there.

 Innovation